 Students at the Truly Free School are responsible for setting meaningful, long-term goals for themselves, as well as setting a daily schedule and planning activities in order to achieve those goals.
 For older students, this type of work is challenging and valuable, but younger students have a much more difficult time conceptualizing and articulating meaningful, long-term goals, and taking the necessary daily steps in order to reach them.
-In light of this, we created the Primary Program for students age 4-8, where they get the necessary training and practice in goal-attainment and following a schedule in a mentor-structured environment.
+In light of this, we created the Primary Program for students age 4-9, where they receive character training and have opportunity to practice goal-attainment and following a schedule in a mentor-structured environment.
 Students in the Primary Program pursue immersive learning in the following key areas:

 - Language – listening, speaking, reading, writing